F{\AE}RDXEL: An Expert System for Danish Traffic Law: Related Work

 Other applications have aimed at a broader approach by allowing for reasoning within arbitrary legal domains. \textit{SHYSTER}~\cite{shyster} is an expert system for providing and arguing similarities and differences between cases.
 It provided a framework for inputting knowledge about any legal case in any domain.
 In contrast to our work, however, \textit{SHYSTER} did not contain knowledge about laws and was unable to reason about legal consequence.
-This was rectified in \textit{SHYSTER-MYCIN}~\cite{shyster_mycin}, which combined \textit{SHYSTER} with a knowledge base.
-The resulting system \textit{SHYSTER-MYCIN} is thus able to reason using concrete laws, but at the price of again restricting its scope -- in this case, the subdomain of copyright law within Australian property law.
+This was rectified by combining \textit{SHYSTER} with a knowledge base.
+The resulting system \textit{SHYSTER-MYCIN}~\cite{shyster_mycin} was thus able to reason using concrete laws, but again at the price of restricting its scope -- in this case, to the subdomain of copyright law within Australian property law.
+In contrast, \CoolToolName{} is able to reason on the entirety of Danish Traffic law.

-Research on expert system applications in other domains has also been lacking in the last decade due to the increasing success of machine-learning based systems.
-A notable exception is the medical diagnostic domain, where research into expert system applications has seen a low but steady output.
+Research on expert system applications in other domains has also been lacking in the last decade due to the increasing success of machine learning based systems.
+A notable exception is the medical diagnostic domain, where research into expert system applications has seen a low but steady output, demonstrate the utility of symbolic reasoning domains where the interpretability of results is critical, an important property within law.
 Examples include systems for diagnosing chronic heart failure using logic programming~\cite{Chen16} and for diagnosing ischemic heart disease using the results of certain tests~\cite{medical1}.
-More recently, expert systems were used for providing non-experts with common diagnoses of their ankle problems, by having the user answer a series of questions and informing them whether the system can reach a conclusion or a doctor should be consulted~\cite{medical2}.
-A questionnaire was also used in another expert system in order to diagnose mental problems~\cite{medical3}.
+More recently, an expert system provided non-experts with common diagnoses of their ankle problems~\cite{medical2}.
+The user would answer a series of questions and the system would either reach a conclusion or decide that a doctor should be consulted.
+A questionnaire was also used to diagnose mental problems~\cite{medical3}.

+Since the release of ChatGPT, there has also been a significant increase in AI based commercial tools to assist the daily work of legal experts~\cite{legalAIguide}.
+To the best of our knowledge, all recently released commercial AI legal tools are based on generative AI, primarily LLMs (Large Language Models)~\cite{harvey,ironclad,lexis,genie,cocounsel}.
+LLMs are able to generate arguments to a much wider degree than expert systems, since they can provide additional arguments based on the context and meaning of words~\cite{legalLLMinterpretation}.
+However, these LLMs are trained on such large datasets that these sets likely contain undesired bias, which is transferred to the LLM during training~\cite{LLMgenderbias}.
+This bias can be introduced when the LLM is interpreting facts, deriving conclusions or creating justifications.